The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation

-obtained by shift formulas \eqref{eq:Jacobi-shift}, we get $ x=-\beta+K+\ii K'$ is a simple zero for equation \eqref{eq:lambda-0-ij}.
-Similarly, it is easy to know that $x=K$ and $x=\ii K'$ are both the simple poles of equation \eqref{eq:lambda-0-ij}.
-Thus, by the theory of theta function and Liouville theorem, we obtain
+obtained by shift formulas \eqref{eq:Jacobi-shift}, we get $ x=-\beta+(2n+1)K+(2m+1)\ii K'$, $m,n\in \mathbb{Z}$, which are also the simple zeros of equation \eqref{eq:lambda-0-ij}.
+Furthermore, it is easy to verify that there only exist two simple zeros in this periodic parallelogram.
+Thus, by the theory of theta functions and Liouville theorem, we obtain